codellage/devart-template/project_posts/2014-02-25-The-Proposal.md

 The proposal is to generate all the images in the universe (of 9x9).
-And we don't believe we say enough, that these are NOT random QR 'look-a-like' codes.
-That each image was generate intentionally for that specific viewer with the only purpose of generating all the possible combinations, making the viewer part of the installation because now his "owner" of that image, because only what is gone can belong to us.
+Each image will be generated intentionally for that specific viewer with the only purpose of completing all the possible combinations, making the viewer part of the installation by becoming "owner" of that combinations.

 Lets put it in perspective: